-- 1 Press or screw the plastic screws into the holes using a pair of pliers or a screwdriver. - 2 Cut off the screw heads by using a knife and a hammer.
-The cut should be made away from the joint, in the direction of chain travel. - 3 Check that the screws do not protrude over the surface of the slide rail.
+1 Press or screw the screws into the holes using a pair of pliers or a screwdriver.

+2 Cut off the screw heads by using a knife and a hammer.
+The cut should be made away from the joint, in the direction of chain travel.